frankjmontero/Study-notes/GeneralHighlights.md

 ## **Comparable**
 Son un tipo de objetos que entre ellos pueden ser comparables. **Comparator** es un objeto que se encarga de comparar a otros objetos entre ellos.

+## What is CLS?
+CLS is a measure of the largest burst of layout shift scores for every unexpected layout shift that occurs during the entire lifespan of a page.